fukawi2/NetworkHealthChecklist/README.md

   - Are there static IP Address(es)
   - Router - hardware make/model
 - Are there VLAN's in use?
-- Are there mutliple Layer 3 networks on a single Layer 2?
+- Are there multiple Layer 3 networks on a single Layer 2?
 - Any internal routers in-use to segregate internal networks/subnets?
   - See *Routing* Section